ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 [Click here to read the course schedule](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/Schedule.md) <br>
 <!--- ➡️ [Click here to register](https://nettskjema.no/a/fair-dm-2022) --->

-### Organisers
-- Nazeefa Fatima, Centre for Bioinformatics, University of Oslo
-- Korbinian Bösl, University of Bergen
-- Federico Bianchini, Centre for Bioinformatics, University of Oslo

 ### Important Links
 - [ELIXIR-Norway website](https://elixir.no/)
 - [Read more about BioMedData](https://elixir.no/organization/biomeddata)